 A: A Precious Gift ARC advertises in several ways.
-We place advertisements in yellow pages, college and church directories, magazines, newspapers, and online.
-We also advertise in small ways, such as through take-out menus, county fair brochures, church bulletins, and diner placemats.
+We have placed advertisements in yellow pages, college and church directories, magazines, newspapers, and online.
+We also have advertised in small ways, such as through take-out menus, county fair brochures, church bulletins, and diner placemats.
 A Precious Gift ARC networks with attorneys and other adoption professionals in addition to hospitals, colleges, crisis pregnancy centers, doctor offices, churches, and correctional institutions.
 A Precious Gift ARC approaches outreach as a partnership with adopting couples; therefore, you are required to participate in personal networking/advertising efforts.
 This will give you a sense of control in taking an active rather than a passive role in creating your family and increase your chances of being selected by a prospective birthfamily.
 Most personal networking can be done with little or no cost and will include A Precious Gift ARC's contact information so all potential contacts will be carefully screened.

 Q: Do you help us with our family profile?

 A: Yes, we require that A Precious Gift ARC prepare this adoption tool for you, so therefore we are unable to accept outside profiles.
 We provide personalized individual counseling to help you prepare the text of your profile that best describes you and your family in an honest and attractive manner, and assist you in selecting photographs that are unique to you and most appealing to a prospective birthparent.
 We also provide customized desktop publishing to create an eye-catching scrapbook design of your paper profile that is linked on our website on our Waiting Families page.

 Q: Will we have direct communication with a birthfamily?